mlswg/mls-extensions/draft-ietf-mls-extensions.md

 This document requests the creation of a new IANA "MLS Component Types" registry under the "Messaging Layer Security" group registry heading.
-Assignments to this registry in the range 0x0000 0000 to 0x7FFF FFFF are via Specification Required policy {{!RFC8126}} using the MLS Designated Experts.
-Assignments in the range 0x8000 0000 to 0xFFFF FFFF are for private use.
+Assignments to this registry in the range 0x0000 to 0x7FFF are via Specification Required policy {{!RFC8126}} using the MLS Designated Experts.
+Assignments in the range 0x8000 to 0xFFFF are for private use.

 Template: